laserpants/impromptu-react-animated-header/README.md

-# impromptu-react-animated-header
+# Impromptu React Animated Header

-Responsive nav header component for React
+Responsive nav header component for React.

+## Installation

+## How to use

+## Styling

+## Props

+## Contribute

+## License

+Impromptu React Animated Header is provided under the BSD License.